 With our unique green and red thumb indicators, your accounts payable team can identify, in real-time, each outgoing payment and ensure it is being sent to the intended legitimate third party.
 This gives your AP team assurance that they are not being defrauded when processing EFT payments.

-Contact Eftsure today, for a full demonstration of how we can protect your organisation against accounts payable fraud.
+Contact Eftsure today, for a full demonstration of how we can protect your organization against accounts payable fraud.

 BEC Incident Response Guide for Finance Teams